Fer-Jg/TownyAdvanced-Spanish/How-Towny-Works.md

 -   Open the \towny\settings\[config.yml](https://github.com/TownyAdvanced/Towny/wiki/Default-Config.yml) and find the Plugin Interfacing section.
 -   Navigate to the sql: section.
 -   Configure towny with your mysql database hostname/port/username and password.
+-   Set the desired mysql flags in the flags section.
 -   Save the config and read below for conversion instructions.

 ### []()H2